lucasnell/blogdown_academic/content/home/about.md

 selection.
 I seek to pursue these questions using a combination of computational, experimental, and comparative field approaches.

-Please visit my [Research](/research) page for more information on my previous research, or click the icons below to visit my other pages.
+Please see below for more information on my previous research, or click the icons on the left to visit my other pages.